DevMountain/node-drills-2/README.md

 1. making requests to a server and
 2. handling incoming requests to your web server.

+Install dependecies: `npm install`
-In `server.js` you will notice that you already have the server set up for you.

-It is your job to build enpoints to handle specific requests (described in the instructions below).
+In `server.js` you will notice that you already have the server set up for you. yIt is your job to build endpoints to handle specific requests.
 Take a look at the `users.json` file to see the data that you will be interacting with.

 ### Endpoints